zacanger/zacanger.github.io/blog/src/meditation-log.md

 came from but it was intense and disconcerting.
 I went back to bed holding onto a simpler mantra (om mani padme hum).

+Something else that's probably worth mentioning is that when I use a mantra as the only object or primary object (but not when I'm using it to augment something else, so far), it sort of expands on itself, especially if I set into it somewhat melodically instead of just reciting it.
+For example with "Om Mani Padme Hum", if I keep it at one note, eventually a slight harmony will be added a fourth above, and then that one tries to creep up to a flat fifth and then a fifth.
+If I start the Heart Sutra mantra, eventually it takes on a melody of its own that I didn't consciously indent for it, and then that seems to double and triple like multiple voices singing in unison.
+Possibly related, the soft nimitta (whether it's the "murk" from kasina practice or the nimitta that appears when doing non-visualization-based practice), has started to pulse in recent weeks, starting synchronized with the breath but then shifting a bit so the pulses are coming before or after the breath, and sometimes much faster than the breath (like it's trying to sync with my heartbeat instead, maybe).
+All of this seems to be expected according to what I've read so I'm not concerned about it, it's just interesting.

 ## 2020-12-21

 Decided to really try fire kasina practice last night not give up on it.
 I